 The utilization of fuels (particular ships’ diesel) is connected to the contribution of air pollutants, among other things.
 The emissions from fuels, in particular nitric oxides (NOx) and of fine particulates (fine particle dust) are a particular challenge for the efforts to keep the air clean.
 We intend to also reduce these emissions with the help of alternative fuels.

+Once a ship is in port, it can significantly reduce harmful emissions by feeding shore power into the board grid for the length of its stay.
 On the quay and on board, electrical connectors and transformers must be installed, which will provide power with the voltages and frequencies required throughout the ship's grid.
-Unlike barges, leisure crafts, and smaller ocean-going vessels, there are currently only very few freight vessels equipped to receive shore power in our ports.
-In our ports, those smaller crafts have already been supplied with shore power for many years.
-For the long term, we are planning to expand the offering and performance, particularly in places, where we can supply larger ships with power.
-We have already created the construction prerequisites, for instance at the Niedersachsen Quay in Brake.
-In addition, we have built a new shore power system for larger freight vessels in 2018 in Cuxhaven with a capacity of 630 kW.
+Unlike barges, leisure crafts, and smaller ocean-going vessels, there are currently only very few freight vessels in Europe that are equipped to receive shore power in our ports.
+Those smaller crafts have already been supplied with shore power for many years.
+Small water crafts and official vehicles are able to take on shore power via the existing 340 shore power dispensing units.
+For the long term, we are planning to expand the offering and performance, particularly in places, where there is a demand from larger ships with electric power.
+In Cuxhaven, we have already built a 630-kW shore power facility for larger freight vessels.

 At the time of the drafting of this report, we completed a modernization project for shore power facilities in the Osthafen of Norddeich.
 With this, we are pursuing two things: (1) Ensuring a reliable electric power supply for the berth occupants, and (2) The upgrade for tackling future challenges, such as the higher electricity consumption of ships.